xpollen8/blog.davidwhittemore.com/_posts/2025-05-28-anne-whittemore.md

 Had I known what she was going through, had she shared with anyone, we would have reached out.
 We Whittemores are not without empathy.
 We're just horrible in asking for it.

-This little rememberance is an attempt to cement *something* about her life before domains expire and traces of what she was cease to exist.
+This little remembrance is an attempt to cement *something* about her life before domains expire and traces of what she was cease to exist.

 I'm sorry we were not able to be closer, cousin.
 I hope to be more present for those who remain.